Skip to main content

 UK Shared Prosperity Fund

-Grants of up to £50,000 will be awarded for projects supporting two of Rochford’s chosen UKSPF interventions:
+We received a high level of applications when the round closed in March 2024, which far outweighed the funding allocation that was available.
+Grants of up to £50,000 were awarded for projects supporting two of Rochford’s chosen UKSPF interventions:

 • E1 – Funding for improvements to town centres and high streets, including better accessibility for disabled people, including capital spend and running costs; and